andykais/ffmpeg-templates/README.md

   --watch                                   Run continously when the template file changes.
 This is most useful
                                             in tandem with --preview.

+  --develop                                 Alias for running "--watch --preview --open"

-  --quiet                                   Do not print output
+  --quiet                                   Do not print a progress bar

   --debug                                   Write debug information to a file